 InterPlanetary File System

 IPFS is a content based decentralized file system powered by Merkle DAG (similar to git) - allowing for local networking between nodes (separate from the internet).
+This technology is revolutionary and the key to a digital future with more freedom and privacy.

 Install IPFS Desktop